Fun Sledding Hills Around Philadelphia

 If you’ve ever driven through the fabulous historical park that was the location of George Washington’s troops in the winter of 1777-78, you know just how hilly Valley Forge is.
 That’s what makes it one of the best places for sledding in greater Philadelphia.

 There are lots of good sledding hills in Valley Forge.
-During one of last year’s big storms, we found three areas to be the most popular.
+During a big storm a couple of years ago, we found three areas to be the most popular.
 The hill behind the Memorial Arch is unmissable, and Wayne Hill and the area by the Anthony Wayne statue (close to Baptist Road) was also popular.
 The area near the Washington Memorial Chapel down to the Maurice Stephens House had lots of people sledding as well as some cross-country skiers near the road and even one gentleman out painting the whole snowy scene.

 Tyler State Park